Skip to main content

 Each text source can be:

-Your currently open document in MS Word
+• Your currently open document in MS Word

-A selection from your open Word document
+• A selection from your open Word document

-One or more paragraphs you type or paste in manually
+• One or more paragraphs you type or paste in manually

-Another Word or PDF document that you drag in or select
+• Another Word or PDF document that you drag in or select

 If needed, you can swap the order of the two text sources by clicking the swap button between them.

-2. Optional: configure the comparison
+2. (Optional) Configure the comparison

-Use the Author field to specify whose name should appear as the creator of the changes.
+• Use the Author field to specify whose name should appear as the creator of the changes.

-This setting only affects DOCX exports: when you export the comparison to Word, the selected name will appear as the author of the tracked changes.When Find moved paragraphs is enabled, ClauseBuddy detects paragraphs that have been moved and highlights them in green.
+This setting only affects DOCX exports: when you export the comparison to Word, the selected name will appear as the author of the tracked changes.

-When Ignore formatting is checked, formatting differences (such as bold text, indentation, or spacing) are not treated as changes.
+• When Ignore formatting is checked, formatting differences (such as bold text, indentation, or spacing) are not treated as changes.

-3. Perform the comparison
+3. Run the comparison

 Once you’ve selected your text sources and (optionally) adjusted the comparison settings, you’re ready to run the comparison.